Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: Introduction

-The group $\SG^\Gamma_* ({\tM})$ is called the \emph{analytic structure group} by Higson and Roe.
-It is the home of secondary invariants.
+The group $\SG^\Gamma_* ({\tM})$ is called the \emph{analytic structure group} by Higson and Roe and it is the home of the K-theoretic secondary invariants we are looking for.
 In particular, if $M$ is a spin manifold with a positive scalar curvature metric $g$, one obtains a secondary invariant $\rho(g)\in \SG^\Gamma_{\dim M} ({\tM})$, called the rho class of $g$, which captures information about the positive scalar curvature metric $g$, and allows often to distinguish different bordism classes of such metrics.
 Similarly, if $N\xrightarrow{f} M$ is an oriented homotopy equivalence, then we have a rho class $\rho(f)\in \SG^\Gamma_{\dim M} ({\tM})$ and this class can distinguish triples $N^\prime \xrightarrow{f^\prime} M$ and $N\xrightarrow{f} M$ that are not h-cobordant or, put it differently, triples that define distinct elements in the manifold structure set $\mathcal{S} (M)$.

 More generally, the rho class can be defined for any $L^2$-invertible $\Gamma$-equivariant Dirac operator $\widetilde{D}$ on ${\tM}$, $\rho(\widetilde{D})\in \SG^\Gamma_{\dim M} ({\tM})$; in fact, we can allow for invertible smoothing perturbations of such operators, see \cite{PiazzaSchick_sig}.